AbuAbdULLAH-MuhammadAli/pic2kcal/paper/paper.md

 \end{tabular}
 \end{center}

-\caption{Results depending on what amount of food the nutritional values were predicted for.
-The first column is relative, the others are the absolute error (in kcal or grams). \label{tbl:resperper}}
+\caption{Results depending on what amount of food the nutritional values were predicted for. \label{tbl:resperper}}
 \end{table}